 Dynamic Conversation: Curating Tiffany

 Learn about the artistic, cultural, and historical significance of Tiffany glass from a trio of distinguished curators who will share their expertise about the art of Louis Comfort Tiffany.
-AAM vice president of curatorial affairs Elaine Mehalakes, who oversaw the acquisition of our magnificent Tiffany windows, will be joined by Dr. Elizabeth McGoey, curator of American art at the Art Institute of Chicago, and Jennifer Thalheimer, director and curator at the Charles Hosmer Morse Museum of American Art in Winter Park, Florida, home of the most extensive Tiffany collection in the world.
-These experts will offer rare insights into the intricate processes of preserving and interpreting Tiffany’s iconic works.
+Dr. Elizabeth McGoey, curator of American art at the Art Institute of Chicago, will be joined by Jennifer Thalheimer, director and curator at the Charles Hosmer Morse Museum of American Art in Winter Park, Florida, home of the most extensive Tiffany collection in the world, and AAM vice president of curatorial affairs Elaine Mehalakes, who oversaw the acquisition of our magnificent Tiffany windows.
+These experts (below) will offer rare insights into the intricate processes of preserving and interpreting Tiffany’s iconic works.
 RESERVE YOUR SEAT HERE.
 Preferred seating for Museum members.

 FOR FAMILIES

-Third Friday in July & First & Third Friday in August • noon-3 p.m.
+First & Third Fridays in August • noon-3 p.m.

 Field Trip Fridays: Floral Luminaries